Who Killed My Father

 The anger-soaked Who killed my father is written in the form a letter to his father.
 Louis found his inspiration in a visit he paid to his father after not seeing him for some time, finding him almost unrecognizable.
 The man had become ill and aged prematurely, the result of a life marked by alcohol, social deprivation, hard work, and an industrial accident. -|-Louis explains this to the elite, for whom politics is primarily an 'aesthetic issue': they engage in politics that has virtually no influence on their lives.
 The underclass, on the other hand, is devastated by cutbacks in benefits.

 According to the French weekly L'Opinion, the book is read in the Élysée - the official residence of the French president.
 Louis' diagnosis would align perfectly with Emmanuel Macron's.
 The writer himself sees it very differently.
 "My book is against who you are and what you do," he tweeted to Macron.
 "I write to disgrace you.”

-In France, the author Édouard Louis (1992) has been acclaimed as the greatest literary sensation since Michel Houellebecq.
-In his autobiographical literary debut The End of Eddy (En finir avec Eddy Bellegueule), he looked back on his tormented youth as a young gay man in the forgotten underclass of society: the north of France, which was ravaged by unemployment.
+In his autobiographical literary debut The End of Eddy (En finir avec Eddy Bellegueule), Louis looked back on his tormented youth as a young gay man in the forgotten underclass of society: the north of France, which was ravaged by unemployment.
 Then came History of Violence (Histoire de la violence) where he tells about the night he was raped by the Algerian Reda, but he then refuses to press charges.
 It is a novel that explores the causes and effects of violence in an intimate, personal, and politically motivated manner.

 In his work, Louis invites discussion about subjects such as class differences, racism, and homophobia.
 The author does not shy away from political statements: He stood firmly with the yellow vests movement and he took the fight directly to French President Macron: “My book rebels against who you are and what you do.”